timm/tested/docs/onMath.md

 To sample an infinite stream, only keep some of the data (and keep it in the "reservoir"):
 - and as time goes on, keep less and less.
 - and if the reservoir fills up, just let new things replace on things (at random)
-  - and don't fret about losing important information.
+  - and do not fret about losing important information.
-  - if something is common, deleting it once won't matter since either it exists elsewhere in the reservoir, or it will soon reappear on inout.
+  - if something is common, deleting it once will not matter since either it exists elsewhere in the reservoir, or it will soon reappear on inout.

 E.g. if run on 10,000 numbers, with a reservoir of size 32, this code would keep a sample across the whose space of numbers.

 ```
 {  18  687
  1545
- 2022  2324 2693 2758 2883
+ 2022  2324 2693 2758
  3247  3533
  4067 4168 4469 4570
  5863 5907 5957
  6147 6440 6727
- 7228 7517 7574 7598 7765 7955
+ 7228 7517 7574 7598 7765
  8311 8379 8538
  9052 9189 9323}
 ```